Rohith04MVK/Recolor/README.md

 **Flags**

 - `--train-type`: What type of model to train, we support a face recolor model and a general recolor model.
 Required
-- `--save-path`: Path to save the models to.
+- `--save-path`: Path to save the models too.
 Required
-- `--pretrain`: If to pretrain the gan, gives better results.
+- `--pretrain`: If to pre-train the gan, gives better results.
 Required
 - `--epochs`: Number of times to train the model for.
 Required
-- `--use-gpu`: If to use a gpu to train the model.
+- `--use-gpu`: If to use a GPU to train the model.
 Required

 ### infer.py

 **Flags**

-- `--checkpoint-dir`: Path to trained model.
+- `--checkpoint-dir`: Path to the trained model.
 Required
 - `--input-path`: Path to image to recolor.
 Required
-- `--output`: Path to save the genarated image to.
+- `--output`: Path to save the generated image to.
 Required

 ## Attributions/Thanks